 - Wraps and Bread

-I like keeping some pasta stocked up in my kitchen for pasta dishes like this vegan mac and cheese and this pumpkin pasta.
+I like keeping some pasta stocked up in my kitchen for pasta dishes like this hummus pasta salad.
 I am gluten-free, but get any pasta that you like!
 Here are some that I enjoy:

 Beans and Legumes